TimHanewich/rainbow-dress/readme.md

 ## Measuring Capacity of my 18650 Batteries
 I have a handful of unprotected 18650 batteries that I salvaged out of an old drill battery pack.

-I charged one up to fully charged, according to my balance charger (4.1V) and used the balance charger to fully discharge down to __V.
+I charged one up to fully charged, according to my balance charger (4.1V) and used the balance charger to fully discharge down to 3.1V, fully discharged according to my balance charger.
+I discharged at a rate of 0.8 amps.

-The amperage extracted from the battery during full discharge totalled ____.
+The amperage extracted from the battery after ~82 minutes after fully discharging totalled 1109mAh, or 1.11 Ah.